-One of the oldest flooring options, a hardwood floor is refined, timeless and durable.
+One of the oldest flooring options - a hardwood floor is refined, timeless and durable.
 A solid strip hardwood floor usually uses strips of wood about 2cm (0.75 inches) thick, 7cm (2.5 inches) wide and anywhere from 30cm (12 inches) to 215cm (85 inches) long.
-Traditional woods include oak and maple, although more exotic woods are also popular today.
+Traditional woods include oak and maple, although more exotic woods are also available.

 You might find old floorboards under carpets or tiles that just need sprucing up.
-This is a pretty straightforward DIY job – simply hire a floor sander from a DIY store, follow the instructions and then finish with a wood stain, varnish or wood paint of your choice.
+This is a pretty straightforward DIY job that would involve hiring a floor sander, following the instructions and then finishing with a wood stain, varnish or wood paint of your choice.

 Engineered wood floors

 You can also get the look of hardwood by using engineered wood floors.
 These are made using a veneer of hardwood in the species of your choice, with three to five thin sheets of cheaper wood below.
-Engineered wood floors don’t contract or expand with heat or moisture, so are especially good for kitchens, bathrooms and basements.
+Because engineered wood floors don’t contract or expand with heat or moisture, they can be a good choice for kitchens, bathrooms and basements.

 If you want to make your home greener, you could also go for renewable flooring like cork or bamboo.
 Cork is also an excellent insulator from sound so may be great for upper floor areas.